HackTheSolarSystem/MineralMapping/README.md

 comparing against one neighbor point per element.

 #### Cluster Inference via DBSCAN Clustering
-Our other approaches listed above all have the restriction of requiring labelled data for training.
-This solution approached the problem from another direction, taking it for granted that the data is separated into clusters, and just attempting to identify those clusters.
+The other approaches made use of supervised learning algorithms, and thus required labelled data for training.
+This unsupervised learning solution approached the problem from another direction, by attempting to identify clusters in the data and then match those clusters to minerals.
 DBSCAN is a cluster-finding algorithm that starts with a set of points, representing clusters, and attepts to grow the clusters by adding new points to a cluster that are within a radius epsilon of points already within the cluster.
 When this approach worked it worked very well, but in our experience it was a fragile approach that required a lot of fine-tuning of the epsilon parameter.
-Another weakness of this approach is that correlating each cluster with a mineral is non-trivial, but theoretically could be done by attempting to map the centers of the found clusters to weight distributions of known minerals.
-However, the benefit of not having to know what minerals are of interest beforehand could be a huge bonus in cases where composition isn't well known, or there's a possibility of unexpected elements existing in the sample.
+Future attempts at this approach could loop through a range of parameter values and pick the parameter combination that best minimizes noise and produces reasonable clusters.

+Another
+challenge of this approach was correlating each cluster with mineral.
+We have started a solution to this problem by mapping the centroids of the clusters to weight distributions of the elements using the elements' molar mass.
+From here, we can perform pseudo-stoichiometry to approach a chemical formula.
+This process is difficult since some elements in minerals, such as oxygen, are not part of the intensity data but still are present in the minerals.
+The benefit of this clustering approach, however, is the ability to analyze meteorites without having a set list of minerals of interest beforehand.

 ### Installation Instructions